-- Reading is used amongst all children and teachers can monitor impact; - Spelling Shed/Literacy Shed+ are used throughout school to provide engaging resources that link with our skills' focus; - Sets of class books are available for whole-class guided reading.
+- Dyslexia Gold is used amongst all children and teachers can monitor impact. - Reading Plus for Year 5/6 children. - Spelling Shed/Literacy Shed+ are used throughout school to provide engaging resources that link with our skills' focus. - Sets of class books are available for whole-class guided reading.